Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Conclusion

 \section{Conclusion}

 In this work, we propose a novel sparse mixture of multivariate regressions model for modeling flow cytometry data.
 We devise a penalized expectation-maximization algorithm with parameter constraints and implement a specific ADMM solver, which is called in the M-step.
-Our simulations and application results in Section \ref{sec:numerical} demonstrate that our proposed model can reveal interpretable insights from flow cytometry data, and help scientists identify how environmental conditions influence the dynamics of phytoplankton populations.
+Our simulations and application results in Section \ref{sec:numerical} and \ref{sec:real-data} demonstrate that our proposed model can reveal interpretable insights from flow cytometry data, and help scientists identify how environmental conditions influence the dynamics of phytoplankton populations.

 Our method provides scientists with a rich description of the association between environmental factors and phytoplankton cell populations.
 It leverages covariates and all cytograms to identify cell populations.
 This means two cell populations that might be indistinguishable in a single cytogram could be differentiated if their dynamics (i.e. dependence on covariates) are distinct from each other.
 Thus, even when one is not interested in the covariates themselves but only the estimation of cell populations (as in gating) this method still may be the best choice.
 In applying the method, we recover some known associations, such as \textit{Prochlorococcus} and light (positive controls), we did not identify some known non-associations (negative controls), and also produced some new associations that can be studied.
-Also, in investigating a discrepancy between our method and a pre-existing gating approach, we uncovered some undesirable behavior of the pre-existing approach.
+Also, in investigating a discrepancy between our method and a pre-existing gating approach, we uncovered some undesirable behavior of the pre-existing approach, and showcased our method's ability to perform the difficult task of automatic and consistent gating of overlapping clusters in cytograms over time.

-While the motivation from this methodology comes from oceanography, the flow cytometry technology is important to many other areas, including biomarker detection \cite{biomarker-flow-cytometry}, diagnosis of human diseases such as tumors \cite{clinical-flow-cytometry}, and ecological studies \cite{ecology-flow-cytometry}.
-The statistical methodology developed here can be applied to any context in which modeling cytograms in terms of features is reasonable.
+While the motivation from this methodology comes from oceanography, the flow cytometry technology is important to many other areas, including biomarker detection \citep{biomarker-flow-cytometry}, diagnosis of human diseases such as tumors \citep{clinical-flow-cytometry}, and ecological studies \citep{ecology-flow-cytometry}.
+For instance, in a biomedical application, covariates can be patient attributes, and the response can be cytograms obtained from patient blood samples.
+In fact, the statistical methodology developed here can be applied to any context in which modeling cytograms in terms of features is reasonable -- the time ordering of the data is not required for application.
 We therefore expect it to be valuable in a wide range of fields.